WSEAS CONFERENCES. WSEAS, Unifying the Science

 Keywords: Service oriented architecture, SOA, Enterprise applications integration, Web services, Service-orientation, XML.

-Title of the Paper: About preflow algorithms for the minimum flow problem
+Title of the Paper: About Preflow Algorithms for the Minimum Flow Problem

 DOWNLOAD FULL PDF

-Authors: Laura Ciupală, Eleonor Ciurea
+Authors: Laura Ciupala, Eleonor Ciurea

 Abstract: In this paper, we describe the highest-label preflow algorithm for minimum flow.
 This algorithm is a special implementation of the generic preflow algorithm developed by Ciurea and Ciupală in [8], obtained by imposing in the generic preflow algorithm the rule that the algorithm must always select an active node with the highest distance label.
 Our new algorithm runs in O(n2m1/2) time, which is substantially better than the running time of the generic preflow algorithm, that is O(n2m).
 Moreover, the highest-label preflow algorithm is the fastest polynomial algorithm for minimum flow problem.In this paper, we describe the highest-label preflow algorithm for minimum flow.
 This algorithm is a special implementation of the generic preflow algorithm developed by Ciurea and Ciupală in [8], obtained by imposing in the generic preflow algorithm the rule that the algorithm must always select an active node with the highest distance label.
 Our new algorithm runs in O(n2m1/2) time, which is substantially better than the running time of the generic preflow algorithm, that is O(n2m).
 Moreover, the highest-label preflow algorithm is the fastest polynomial algorithm for minimum flow problem.